 - World Heritage Sites such as Lamu Old Town on Lamu Island on the coastline of Kenya and Mount Kenya.

 - The Swahili coastline.
 Ruins of ancient Arab port cities built on the coastline during the 13th century and Arab architecture on islands such as Lamu Island.

-- The best “bush and beach” combinations with easy access to islands of Lamu, Zanzibar Archipelago as well as further afield such as Seychelles.
+- The best "bush and beach" combinations with easy access to islands of Lamu, Zanzibar Archipelago, and further afield such as Seychelles.